magento/devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 	curl -X DELETE -s https://api.fastly.com/service/<Service ID>/version/<Editable Version #>/snippet/<Snippet Name e.g my_regular_snippet> -H "Fastly-Key:FASTLY_API_TOKEN"

 ## Create edge dictionary {#edge-dictionary}
 Edge Dictionaries create key-value pairs for running against your VCL snippet.
-These instructions include an example for a dictionary of bad referring domains you want to block access to.
+For example, you may want to collect  for a dictionary of bad referring domains you want to block access to.

 1. Log in to the Magento Admin.
 2. Navigate to **Stores** > **Configuration** > **Advanced** > **System** > **Fastly Configuration**.